On the Tannaka group attached to the Theta divisor of a generic principally polarized abelian variety: Introduction

 We are interested in the case where $Y=\Theta$ is a symmetric theta divisor on a ppav~$X$ of dimension $g>1$.
-For a generic ppav we will see later that the choice of the symmetric theta divisor does not affect the group $G(\delta_\Theta)$.
-But let us start with the following example~\cite[p.~124 and th.~14]{WeBN} to emphasize that this group behaves rather differently from classical motivic invariants like Mumford-Tate groups.
+For a generic ppav we will see that the choice of the symmetric theta divisor does not affect $G(\delta_\Theta)$.
+But before we come to this, let us emphasize that this group behaves rather differently from classical invariants like Mumford-Tate groups.
+For example, for Jacobian varieties we have the following result~\cite[p.~124 and th.~14]{WeBN}, always assuming~$\Theta\subset X$ is chosen to be symmetric: